-- Use a toilet brush to gently agitate the mixture and help the bleach penetrate the clog.
+- Use a toilet brush to agitate the mixture and help the bleach penetrate the clog.

-- Finally, flush the toilet and watch as the bleach dissolves the stubborn poop, clearing the clog and preventing any overflow.
+- Finally, flush the toilet.
+Watch as the bleach clears the clog, dissolving the stubborn poop and preventing overflow.

 Remember, bleach is a strong chemical, so be sure to use it in a well-ventilated area and avoid any contact with your skin or eyes.

-Now you can confidently tackle a clogged toilet without the need for a plunger!
+Now you can tackle a clogged toilet without the need for a plunger!

 Hot Water and Shampoo

-To start, pour a generous amount of shampoo into the toilet bowl, making sure to cover all the areas impacted by the clog.
+To begin, pour a lot of shampoo into the toilet bowl.
+Make sure to cover all the clogged areas.

 Once the mixture has had a chance to work its magic, grab a plunger and give it a go.